 Employee Assistant Program deals with life skill empowerment, change management, substance abuse, disability and incapacity.
-NLM complies with the requirements of OHS, COID Acts to provide health and safety to employees, CIIrs and customers.
-The municipality submits Return of Earnings online annually on or before 31 May.
+The municipality complies with the requirements of Occupational Health and Safety, Compensation of Occupational Injuries Disease Acts to provide health and safety to employees, Councilors and customers.

 Key programmes includes, health screenings, observations of national health days, and awareness campaigns on health.
-The municipality on 15 November 2018 convened a successful Men's Health Workshop.
+The municipality has establishes a Wellness Advisory Committee which is comprised of members from different departments within the Municipality.